What is Specialist Accreditation?

 How can I find an Accredited Specialist?

 Visit the Law Society Find a lawyer page.
-Narrow your search by specifying the area of law using the arrow in the Accredited Specialist field.
+Narrow your search by specifying the area of law using the drop down arrow menu in the Accredited Specialist field.
 You can search across the following areas:

 Employment & Industrial Law